 The semester experience combines at least 15 credit hours of academic study with work in the community.

-- All programs begin with a one- to two-week orientation in Cincinnati and end with a two-week debriefing period.
+- Program begins with a one- to two-week orientation in Managua and ends with a two-week re-entry period in Cincinnati.

 Reflection is a major component of the program and is integrated in many ways.
 In addition to the academic focus, the course of study helps participants relate sensitively to people across ethnic and class boundaries.
 There are also opportunities to interact with community-based organizations and leaders.